umbraco/UmbracoDocs/Reference/Routing/surface-controllers.md

 #Surface Controllers

-**Applies to: Umbraco 4.10.0+**

 _A SurfaceController is an MVC controller that interacts with the front-end rendering of an UmbracoPage.
-They can be used for rendering Child Action content, for handling form data submissions and for rendering Child Action macros.
+They can be used for rendering MVC Child Actions and for handling form data submissions.
 SurfaceControllers are auto-routed meaning that you don't have to add/create your own routes for these controllers to work._

 ##What is a SurfaceController?